mitchelldw01/omnirepo/README.md

 Omnirepo is a task runner that executes tasks in topological order, parallelizing them when possible, according to the dependencies between them.
 It was inspired by monorepo tools like [Turborepo](https://turbo.build/repo) and [Bazel](https://bazel.build), but is flexible enough to be used with any programming language(s).

 It uses caching to prevent rerunning tasks when nothing has changed, and to restore artifacts produced by tasks.
-In addition to local caching with the user's file system, remote caching is possible with [AWS S3](https://aws.amazon.com/s3/).
+In addition to local caching with the user's file system, remote caching is possible with AWS [S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/).
 Remote caching enables shared caches between different environments such as CI pipelines.

 ## Installation